Do Not Harm The Protester: Three Hours At A Donald Trump Rally

 His first order of business is to praise the beloved Iowa football and wrestling teams.
 "We've got the next Tom Brady right over here!
 I know Tom, he's a great guy.
 Come on up here, guys!
 What a great team, huh?"

 The polls.
-The polls, of course, are Donald's trump cards.
+Data collection is his favorite topic.
 "Have you seen these polls?
 I think I made polls famous.
 Amazing, these polls."

 Even ardent supporters grow bored as the leading candidate reads numbers from "highly respected" organizations which prove he really is ahead of the pack.
 This is not the fireworks show they waited so long to see.